react-bootstrap/dom-helpers/README.md

 ```

-Mostly just naive wrappers around common DOM API inconsitencies, Cross browser work is minimal and mostly taken from jQuery.
-This library doesn't do a lot to normalize behavior across browsers, it mostly seeks to provide a common interface, and elminate the need to write the same damn `if (ie8)` statements in every project.
+Mostly just naive wrappers around common DOM API inconsistencies, Cross browser work is minimal and mostly taken from jQuery.
+This library doesn't do a lot to normalize behavior across browsers, it mostly seeks to provide a common interface, and eliminate the need to write the same damn `if (ie8)` statements in every project.

 For example `events.on` works in all browsers ie8+ but it uses the native event system so actual event oddities will continue to exist.
 If you need __robust__ cross-browser support, use jQuery.
 If you are just tired of rewriting:

+It does expect certain, polyfillable, es5 features to be present for which you can use `es5-shim` for ie8

 ```js
 if (document.addEventListener)